Our Priorities

 MedTech Europe’s view on HTA

-Fundamental guiding principles of HTA for medical technology and solutions in Europe today shall be: clear purpose of HTA, transparency of the process, appropriate timing and adaptive evidence profile.
+The fundamental guiding principles of HTA for medical technology and solutions in Europe today should be: clear purpose of HTA, transparency of the process, appropriate timing and adaptive evidence profile.

-At a European level, since years, cooperation in the field of HTA has been ongoing through European joint actions, and the HTA Network within the cross-border Directive to which MedTech Europe has actively participated.
-As of end of 2021, the Directive had been replaced by a Regulation introducing newly defined cooperation in the field of HTA (HTAR).
+At a European level, cooperation in the field of HTA has been ongoing for years, through European joint action, and the HTA Network within the Cross-Border Directive in which MedTech Europe has actively participated.
+At the end of 2021, the Directive was replaced by a Regulation introducing newly defined cooperation in the field of HTA (HTAR).

 Our team supports the creation of an appropriate policy environment and initiatives that: